SwissDataScienceCenter/renku/docs/developer/resource_manager_service.rst

 Response from the RM
 --------------------

-- the response is a json object containing a token at the :code:`access_token` field
+- the response is a json object containing a token at the ``access_token`` field
-- if a :code:`https://rm.datascience.ch/resource_id` was present, a :code:`resource_id` claim is present in the returned token
+- if a ``https://rm.datascience.ch/resource_id`` was present, a :code:`resource_id` claim is present in the returned token
-- the :code:`https://rm.datascience.ch/scope` field holds the granted scope (i.e. permissions), which can be empty (no permission granted)
+- the ``https://rm.datascience.ch/scope`` field holds the granted scope (i.e. permissions), which can be empty (no permission granted)
-- the optional :code:`https://rm.datascience.ch/service_claims` will contain a serialized json object of the same value as the incoming :code:`service_claims`
+- the optional ``https://rm.datascience.ch/service_claims`` will contain a serialized json object of the same value as the incoming :code:`service_claims`

 .. _rm-encapsulation: